-By definition, shock wave propagation is faster than any linear elastic propagation in the same material.
+Can the energy release reaction occur directly at the shock front as in the CJ model?
+The prerequisite is a metastable molecule whose one-step exothermic decomposition is triggered by the shock front, and its energy is immediately fed back into the detonation wave.
+By definition, shock wave propagation is faster than any linear elastic wave in the same material.
 As a result it will always confront fresh unperturbed molecules.
-For these molecules to contribute to the detonation event, their initial decomposition timescale should be similar or faster than the timescale determined by the front propagation rate.
-Slower processes can take place behind this shock front.
-These processes may include equilibration of heat by propagation of elastic waves and slower chemical reactions which lead to the final product distribution.
-We will show that such a direct mechanism is possible.
+For these molecules to contribute to the detonation event, their initial decomposition time scale should be similar or faster than the time scale determined by the front propagation velocity.
+Slower processes can take place behind the shock front.
+These processes may include thermal equilibration and heat dissipation as well as slower chemical reactions that lead to the final product distribution.
+If the slower reactions are endothermic, the weak detonation wave can be initiated.